kare0041/best-buy-cloud-native-demo/README.md

 ## 📦 Project Overview

-This cloud-native application simulates Best Buy’s online store using a microservices architecture.
+This cloud-native application simulates Best Buy’s online cloud-native application, using a microservices architecture.
 The application supports product browsing, ordering, admin operations, and order fulfillment.
 It also features AI-powered product description and image generation using GPT-4 and DALL·E.

 This project is a customized version of the **Algonquin Pet Store (On Steroids)** architecture, with key improvements:
+- Slightly modified the store-front and store-admin user interface to reflect best buy related products
-- 📨 Replaced RabbitMQ with **Azure Service Bus**
+- Replaced RabbitMQ with **Azure Service Bus**
-- 🤖 Added AI-Service using **Azure OpenAI (GPT-4 + DALL·E)**
+- Added AI-Service using **Azure OpenAI (GPT-4 + DALL·E)**

 ---